jrheard/jrheard.github.io/_drafts/procedural-dungeon-generation-drunkards-walk-in-clojurescript.md

 <canvas id="canvas-4" width="400" height="400"></canvas>

-As you can see, our level is a simple two-dimensional grid.
-Each spot on the grid is either empty or full.
+As you can see, our level is a two-dimensional grid.
+Each cell on the grid is either empty or full.
 If it's empty, the player can wander around in there and find monsters and gold and items and stuff.
 If it's full, then it's a cave wall and the player smacks into it.

-The drunkard's-walk algorithm starts with a totally-filled-in level and then hollows it out one cell at a time, so let's start by defining a function that creates a filled-in level.
+The Drunkard's Walk algorithm starts with a totally-filled-in level and then hollows it out one cell at a time, so let's start by defining a function that creates a filled-in level.

 <pre><code class="cljs">
 (defn full-grid [w h]